ihabwahbi/project-gilgamesh/drawer-organiser-feasibility-study.md

 ### Needs & Pain Points

-- **Fragmentation**: The preparation journey is disjointed â candidates switch between informal chats, disparate materials, multiple providers, and varied platforms.
+- **Fragmentation**: The preparation journey is disjointed — candidates switch between informal chats, disparate materials, multiple providers, and varied platforms.
 - **Overwhelm and uncertainty**: Many candidates struggle to find credible guidance, peer support, and structured pathways to success.
 - **Lack of trusted community**: There is no single platform that brings together mentors, peers, verified content, and tracking of progress aligned with the ADC exam journey.
 - **Business and service gaps**: Smaller course-providers need better tech and distribution; clinics and employers don't have streamlined channels to engage overseas-qualified dentists in the pipeline.